Originate/monorepo-bazel-poc/README.md

-# scalable-build-system
+# Scalable Build System POC

-A proof of concept for using a scalable build system
+This is a proof of concept of a mono-repo compiled by the [scalabel Bazel build system](https://bazel.build).